JulianCataldo/paper-cms/README.md

 ### Features ideas

-- Might propose fully dynamic OpenAPI GUI builder right inside the back office instead or alongside YAML config.
+- Might propose fully dynamic OpenAPI GUI builder right inside the back office, instead OR alongside YAML config.
-- Might propose MongoDB/pSQL alternative to bare file storage, for increased **mass** and/or **concurrency** needs, but decreased portability.
+- Might propose MongoDB/pSQL/S3 alternative to bare file storage, for increased **mass** and/or **concurrency** needs, but decreased portability.
+- Might propose an option for storing media binaries in an S3 bucket.

 ---